-

 Management According to Hamilton: Thomas Jefferson

-“What’d I Miss?”
+Continue reading →: Management According to Hamilton: Thomas Jefferson“What’d I Miss?”
 If you manage a Thomas Jefferson, you have a star employee who always convinces you to send them to the best conferences and networking opportunities.
 They reflect well on your organization, though, so you don’t mind sending them everywhere all the time.
-When a Jefferson is actually at work, they’re rushing in…
+When a Jefferson is actually…

 -